VitoBarra/MLprj24/Report/ReportML24.md

       2. Add support for Nesterov Momentum (for 2.)
 2. Implement some validation technique like Cross-validation or Old-Out
 3. Implement Early Stopping
+7. implement Results for epoch Save.
    4. Implement Utility to plot results.
 5. Implement Utility to Log HyperParameter results.
-6. Implement weight auto Save (maybe this could be useful but it is out of scope)
+6. Implement weight auto Save

 ## Question
 1. Ask if early stopping is a valid regularization technique for regularization. (for 1.)

-Ensemble Learning with boosting, if we have time
+Ensemble Learning with boosting if we have time

 [link for the dataset structure](https://archive.ics.uci.edu/dataset/70/monk+s+problems)